zopefoundation/martian/src/martian/README.txt

 Martian provides infrastructure for declarative configuration of Python code.
 Martian is especially useful for the construction of frameworks that need to provide a flexible plugin infrastructure.
-Martian doesn't actually provide any infrastructure for plugin registries and such.
-Many frameworks have their own, and if you need a generic one, you might want to consider ``zope.component``.
-Martian just allows you to make the registration of such plugins less verbose.
+Martian doesn't actually provide infrastructure for plugin registries (except for itself).
+Many frameworks have their own systems for this, and if you need a generic one, you might want to consider ``zope.component``.
+Martian just allows you to make the registration of plugins less verbose.

 You can see Martian as doing something that you can also solve with metaclasses, with the following advantages: